Grotesque (chess): Moremover

 At first glance it seems there is nothing to be done—on moves like Rg2, White cannot make progress unless Black captures—but White does have one plan: to play Qa2 at an appropriate moment in order to threaten Qxb3.
-Doing this immediately does not work (Black simply promotes on a1 and it is Black who wins by ...Qa2–b3–c2 mate), but there is a way:
+Doing this immediately does not work (Black simply promotes on a1 and it is Black who wins by ...Qa2–b3–c2 mate), but there is a way.
+With the knights locked in place and the king unable to leave the back rank except for f2, White must carefully shuffle the king and rooks around each other until the queen receives enough support for a sacrificial breakthrough: